Anacleto González Flores

 Anacleto González Flores (July 13, 1888 – April 1, 1927) was a Mexican Catholic layman and lawyer who was tortured and executed during the persecution of the Catholic Church under Mexican President Plutarco Elías Calles.

-González was beatified by Benedict XVI as a martyr on 20 2005.
+González was beatified by Benedict XVI as a martyr on 20 November 2005.

 Background

-When González was killed, Mexico was under the rule of President Plutarco Elías Calles, who was fiercely anticlerical and anti-Catholic.
+When González was killed, Mexico was under the rule of President Plutarco Elías Calles, who was violently anticlerical and anti-Catholic.
 Mexico was undergoing what the British author Graham Greene called the "fiercest persecution of religion anywhere since the reign of Elizabeth."

 Early life

 The second of twelve children born to the poor family of Valentín González Sánchez and María Flores Navarro, Anacleto González Flores was baptized the day after his birth.
 A Roman Catholic priest who was a friend of the family recognized Gonzáles's intelligence and recommended him for the minor seminary.
 There, Gonzáles excelled and earned the nickname "Maestro."
 After deciding that he did not have the calling to Holy Orders, González began the study of law at Escuela Libre de Derecho in Guadalajara and became an attorney in 1922.
-He married María Concepción Guerrero, and they had two children.
+The same year he married María Concepción Guerrero, and they had two children.

 González attended Mass daily and engaged in numerous works of charity, including visiting prisoners and teaching the catechism.